TeeWrath/Annapurna/README.md

 # Meals App - Flutter
-A flutter application that gives you food options, somewhat copy of Food delivery apps
+A flutter application that gives you food options, somewhat copy of Food delivery apps.
+Made to learn State Management

 # Build Instructions